aparnasree2020/CAS_RPM_2023_GBM/README.md

 # Instructions to run Colab for CAS RPM 2023 GBM session

+The idea is to make sure that the participants can access github and run a google colab session.
+Please follow the instructions below and if you are having trouble please reach out to us

 1. Open your default browser and login to your google account.
 2. Google Chrome is the browser of choice for this session since it plays well with Google Colab.
 3. In the same browser, open the following link.

 https://github.com/aparnasree2020/CAS_RPM_2023_GBM/blob/main/RPM_Run_Models_compare_code.ipynb